 If a blister forms, keep the area clean and dry.
-There is no clear evidence whether to or 'deroof' a blisters.
-If the blister has already burst, clean the area but leave the 'roof' of the blister in place and cover with a soft plaster or padded dressing.
+There 🔸 75.
+Example of a skin blister is no clear evidence whether to or "de-roof" a blisters.
+If the blister has already burst, clean the area but leave the "roof" of the blister in place and cover with a soft plaster or padded dressing.

 If there are no signs of infection, such as those listed for wounds as above, no other specific treatment is advised other that protecting the area and allowing it to heal by itself.
 Signs of infection may include increasing redness around the blister, and/or yellow or green pus forming within it.
-If there are signs of infection, seek further medical advice.
+If there are signs of infection, seek further help from a healthcare professional.